simbav911/dart-naujas-btcz.rock/content/en/news/2022-08-21-developer-team-roadmap-for-core-updates.md

 image: "/images/news/core_team_news-400x250.png"
 ---

 BTCZ Developers are working on updating the core and wallet to allow mining to Z addresses!
-Looking forward to these updates! #btcz #bitcoinz @BTCZOfficial read more
+Looking forward to these updates!#btcz#bitcoinz